DiDawn/AuraBotPOE/README.md

 ### Stop the bot

-To stop the bot press "q".
+-To stop the bot press "q".

+-To pause the bot press "p".